 In this section, we introduce the equations and the electromagnetic units employed by Meep, the FDTD method, and Meep's approach to FDTD.
 Also, FDTD is only one of several useful methods in computational electromagnetics, each of which has their own special uses — we mention a few of the other methods, and try to give some hints as to which applications FDTD is well suited for and when you should consider a different method.

-This introduction does not describe the user interface with which you can tell Meep to perform these tasks.
+This introduction does not describe the user interface with which you set up simulations.
 Instead, we focus here on the concepts that are being simulated.
-The user interface is introduced in Tutorial/Basics.
+The user interface is described in User Interface and is demonstrated with several examples beginning in Tutorial/Basics.

 Units in Meep

-You may have noticed the lack of annoying constants like 0, 0, and c — that's because Meep uses dimensionless units where all these constants are unity.
-As a practical matter, almost everything you might want to compute (transmission spectra, frequencies, etcetera) is expressed as a ratio anyway, so the units end up cancelling.
+You may have noticed the lack of annoying constants like ε0, μ0, and c — that's because Meep uses dimensionless units where all these constants are unity.
+As a practical matter, almost everything you might want to compute (transmittance spectra, frequencies, etcetera) is expressed as a ratio anyway, so the units end up cancelling.

 In particular, because Maxwell's equations are scale invariant (multiplying the sizes of everything by 10 just divides the corresponding solution frequencies by 10), it is convenient in electromagnetic problems to choose scale-invariant units.
 See Chapter 2 of Photonic Crystals: Molding the Flow of Light (second edition).
 That means that we pick some characteristic lengthscale in the system, , and use that as our unit of distance.

 Moreover, since in Meep units, (or ) is our unit of time as well.
-In particular, the frequency f in Meep (corresponding to a time dependence ) is always specified in units of (or equivalently is specified in units of ), which is equivalent to specifying f as : the inverse of the optical period in units of .
-This, in turn, is equivalent to specifying f as where is the vacuum wavelength.
-A similar scheme is used in MPB.
+In particular, the frequency f in Meep (corresponding to a time dependence ) is specified in units of (or equivalently ω is specified in units of ), which is equivalent to specifying f as : the inverse of the optical period in units of .
+This, in turn, is equivalent to specifying f as where λ is the vacuum wavelength.
+A similar scheme is used in the mode solver MPB.

-A transmission spectrum, for example, would be a ratio of transmitted to incident intensities, so the units of E are irrelevant unless there are nonlinearities.
+A transmittance spectrum, for example, would be a ratio of transmitted to incident intensities, so the units of E are irrelevant unless there are nonlinearities.

 The Bloch wavevector (see below) k is specified in Cartesian coordinates in units of .
 This is different from MPB: it is equivalent to taking MPB's k-points and transforming them with